Making Changes to Save Energy

 Assessment - understanding your house and its context

-- Local climate, orientation and exposure
+- The local climate, orientation and exposure

 - How well building services such as heating and lighting perform

 - The levels of energy use related to how the home is used and how often it is occupied

 From this information a detailed energy plan could be established.